+- Scheduling problems: e.g., when can we all meet?

+- Timetabling problems: e.g., which class is offered when and where?

 - Assignment problems: e.g., who teaches what class

-- Timetabling problems: e.g., which class is offered when and where?

 - Hardware configuration

 - Transportation scheduling

 - Factory scheduling

 - Circuit layout

 - Fault diagnosis

 - ... lots more!